lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 | 0x8     | SHA2_None | 4'b1000: Unsupported/invalid values and all-zero values are mapped to SHA2_None.
 With this value, when HMAC/SHA-2 is triggered to start operation (via `hash_start` or `hash_continue`), it will be blocked from starting and an error is signalled to the SW. |

 Other values are reserved.

+### CFG . key_swap
+Key register byte swap.

+If 1 the endianness of each KEY_* register is swapped.
+Default value (value 0) is big endian representation of the KEY_* CSRs.

 ### CFG . digest_swap
 Digest register byte swap.